lpod/lpod-python/doc/level1-fields-and-forms.rst

 Content key: ``date``.
 Supports ``fixed`` (that should preserve the stored date from automatic change each time the document is edited).

+A date field may contain either the current date or, if "fixed", an arbitrary other date.

-A date field may be adjusted by a certain time period, which is specified usin the ``date adjust`` parameter.
+A date field may be adjusted by a certain time period, which is specified using the ``adjust`` parameter.
 If the time period is negative, it gets subtracted from the value of the date field, yielding a date before the current date.
-The value of ``date adjust`` must be a valid duration.
+The value of ``adjust`` must be a valid duration.

 This example inserts a field that displays the date of the day before yesterday, due to a ``date adjust`` value that specified a negative value of